 -Install a smart thermostat: A smart thermostat could save you up to 30% on your monthly bill.

--Make sure your HVAC system is well maintained: Preventive maintenance can increase the efficiency of your system by up to 15%.
+-Make sure your HVAC system is well maintained: a preventive hvac tune-up can increase the efficiency of your system by up to 15%.

 -Check on the insulation levels in your attic: Proper insulation in your attic can help decrease the amount of heat that escapes from your home, which means your HVAC system won't have to work as hard to keep your home comfortable.
 According to the EPA, properly insulated attics can save you around of 15% on your energy bill.